wso2/docs-is/en/docs/learn/outbound-provisioning-with-salesforce.md

         unique across all Salesforce organizations.
         Otherwise the user might not be provisioned to Salesforce if the username already exists even in another Salesforce organization.
-        For example, if we consider test@gmail.com as the username, this will not get provisioned to Salesforce.
-        This is because this username is already in use in one of the organizations in Salesforce.
         For more information visit https://help.salesforce.com/s/articleView?id=000325728&type=1

         Later on, if you want to update the user details, you